rzfq-sgiri/heatmap-maker/README.md

 # heatmap-maker
-Heat map graf for educational study.
+Heat map graph for educational study.
 Show heatmap based on your data